peterGerman/notes/docs/metrics.md

 - `cd6` - whether the user has, anywhere in their notepad, a list.
 One of `true` or `false`.
 - `cd7` - the UI element used to open or close the notepad.
 Possible values TBD, but may include `closeButton`, `sidebarButton`, and `sidebarSwitcher`.
 - `cd8` - the reason an editing session ended.
 One of `timeout` or `closed`.
+- 'cd9' - the environment the user is in.
+One of 'dev', 'stage', or 'prod'

 ### Events